Duet Night Abyss Commission Guide

 • Interestingly, I allowed an excavator to be destroyed before it finished and the mission still completed successfully with full coin award.
 Not clear what the rules are exactly or if it were a bug.

 • At Level 50, enemies can tear down an Excavator pretty quickly assuming you and your team are far away and not killing any of them.
+I recommend not leaving until it is at least at 20% completion and still has a near-full bar of health.

 • So you can try moving on to the next excavation site as soon as the current excavator has enough modules.